 Fall 2018, University of Georgia

-Instructor, Global Politics
+Instructor, Global Issues

 Lead instructor of an introductory undergraduate course on global issues.
 The course is designed to help students better understand global political issues and the international political system.
 It also serves as a primer for the tools, concepts, and current challenges of social inquiry in international affairs.
 Topics covered include globalization, foreign policy, human security, the global economy, peace and conflict, and the global environment.

 Spring 2018, University of Georgia

 Lead instructor of upper-level undergraduate course on terrorism.
 Topics covered include the definition of terrorism, the dynamics of violence in intrastate conflict, the strategic logic of terrorism, and approaches to counterterrorism/counterinsurgency.
 While the study of terrorism is sometimes isolated from broader studies of insurgency and armed conflict, this course focuses on scientific explanations of terrorism, rooting them within a broader framework of contemporary warfare.

 Assistant to Scott Ainsworth for a graduate-level seminar on the use of game theory in political analysis.
 Topics covered include strategic decision-making, dynamic and static models, competitive and cooperative game theory, and the refinements of Nash equilibrium.

 Summer 2016, ICPSR Summer Program, University of Michigan